gianludam/gianludam.github.io/_publications/Riker.md

 main trends in postwar American Political Science.
 My thesis is that, in doing so, Riker stressed some aspects of the theory that differed quite sharply from postwar mathematical economics to which game theory belonged.
-Sections 1 and 2 describe Riker`s education and intellectual life until the late 1950s, showing how he became acquainted with game theory and how American political science as a discipline was changing in that crucial decade.
-Section 3 presents Riker`s main arguments in the The Theory of Political Coalitions, focusing on his working through game theory to produce a suitable model of political coalition-building.
+Sections 1 and 2 describe his education and intellectual life until the late 1950s, showing how he became acquainted with game theory and how American political science as a discipline was changing in that crucial decade.
+Section 3 presents his main arguments in the The Theory of Political Coalitions, focusing on his working through game theory to produce a suitable model of political coalition-building.
 Section 4 discusses some methodological aspects of